stulacy/personal-website/content/post/eloreview_20171229.md

 green, while under-performing teams, the opposite, are highlighted in red.

-Man City are dominating the Elo ranking, with 84 more points than second-placed Chelsea, which is completely expected from their 18 successive (often high-scoring) victories.
-Remembering that this system is designed to have a mean rating of 1500, it can be seen that there is an asymmetric rating distribution, with 13 teams below the mean.
+Man City are dominating the Elo ranking, with 85 more points than second-placed Chelsea, which is completely expected from their 18 successive (often high-scoring) victories.
+It can be seen that there is an asymmetric rating distribution, with 13 teams below the mean.
 This emphasises the dominance of the top 6 (Everton in 7th are a long way behind 6th placed Arsenal).
-The competitiveness of the top teams is highlighted by the fact that a mere 36 points separates second placed Chelsea from 5th placed Liverpool, which is less than half the difference from Man City to Chelsea.
+The competitiveness of the top teams is highlighted by the fact that a mere 34 points separates second placed Chelsea from 5th placed Liverpool, which is less than half the difference from Man City to Chelsea.